CurtisBlumer/voip/modules/voipkookoo/README.txt

 The voipkookoo.module makes it possible for the VoIP Drupal platform to make and receive calls via the KooKoo Cloud Telephony service (http://www.kookoo.in/).

+Please check the "Important notes" section below for specific attributes and limitations of the KooKoo server.

 == Requirements ==